gillibrand/launchbar-pinboard/README.md

 # Version History

+### 6/11/2014

+- Code clean up.
+Change how shared scripts are included to use `include` API.

 ### 6/4/2014

 - Auto-defers to Log In action if not logged in (updated for LaunchBar 6.0 beta 7).